VaidehaSathe/SoftwareEngineeringProject2025/README.md

 ## Problem Statement
 It is difficult to comprehensively search the large number of available rotation projects in the ILESLA Booklets.
 Broad sorting of projects into core themes limits search scope to narrower bands and restricts cross-theme project inspiration.
 This package aims to provide a text-to-text search tool to parse project booklets (in PDF format) and provide recommendations based on a user-created query string by developing a natural language-based search and recommendation system based on TF-IDF and embedding-based similarity scoring.

-## Modules
-### PDF Loader
-* Copies PDFs from a user-specified directory into the virtual environment.
-* Parses project data from tabularized PDF using `pdfplumber`.

-### Preprocessor
-* Tokenizes project descriptions from the dataframe and extracts POS (Part-of-Speech) tags using NLTK.
-* Lemmatizes tokens, removes stopwords and common words, and expands contractions.

-### Recommender
-* Takes three inputs: a user query of at least 15 words, a file with tokenized descriptions, and the number of desired projects.
-* Resolves filepath, vectorizes text with TF-IDF (Term Frequency-Inverse Document Frequency), and calculates cosine similarity between the query and project descriptions.
-* Returns N projects (by default, 10) based on a similarity score.

-### CLI
-* Provides a command-line interface (CLI) to run the full pipeline: Load PDFs → Process PDFs → Tokenize CSVs → Recommend projects.
-* Allows flexible use from the project root with options for specific files, queries, and output locations.

 ## Installation Guide
 Follow these steps exactly for the program to work.